castacks/VoxDet-AirLabFork/docs/demo_PSC/README.md

 # Prepare the Singularity image

 The Singularity image could be generated from the Docker image we released for this research.
-Dicker images can be found at [the AirLab's DockerHub page](https://hub.docker.com/repository/docker/theairlab/voxdet/general).
+Docker images can be found on [the AirLab's DockerHub page](https://hub.docker.com/repository/docker/theairlab/voxdet/general).
 To build the Singularity image on PSC, run the following

 ```bash
 cd <location for storing Singularity images>